Ageless Linux provides tools to remove, replace, and short-circuit age reporting

 Help track implementations, write removal scripts, test across distros, research state laws, and build Ageless Devices.

-Until implementations ship, become-ageless.sh modifies OS identity strings
+For Linux, become-ageless.sh modifies OS identity strings and neutralizes the